jacksalici/inventory-app/readme.md

 ## About

 The web app is built using Vue as frontend, and [***Deta* Collections**](https://deta.space/docs/en/use/your-data/collections) for persistent data storage.
-The *NoSQL* database has 2 tables:
+The *NoSQL* database has 2 tables (automatically created on the first usage):

-- ***HEROES-PARTY_ID***
+- **HEROES**
     It contains the info about the characters.

     | key (nickname) | name | details |  equipment | slots | avatar |
     |-|-|-|-|-|-|

-- ***INVENTORY-PARTY_ID***
+- **INVENTORY**
     It contains the info about the characters' equipment.

     | key (id) |object | details | quantity | value | used |
     |-|-|-|-|-|-|

 Since my goal was to create something simple and free both for users and myself, I decided to **not** handle a database for user data, for the sake of costs, privacy, and security.
-Therefore, if you (or your party) want to use the website, you will need to get a Deta API key and put it in you client side.
+Therefore, if you (or your party) want to use the website, you will need to get a Deta API key and put it on your client side.

 ### Security concerns